makrai/notes/doron-03-agency-and-voice-semitic.md

       (1987), Brousseau and Ritter (1990)
     * reduction, of lexical reflexivity to unaccusativity, is argued for in Zribi-Hertz (1987), Marantz (1984), and Grimshaw (1990)
-    * criticism of this view in Reinhart and Siloni (2003)
+    * criticism of this view: Reinhart and Siloni (2003)
   * ie middle morphology attributes the instigation of the denoted event to the patient itself
     * also accounts for the observation that unaccusatives and reflexives